pelican-plugins/avatar/README.md

 - `AVATAR_SIZE`: The size, in pixels, of the profile picture (it is always square, so the height is equal to the width).
 If not specified, the default size (80×80) is returned by Libravatar.

+- `AVATAR_USE_GRAVATAR`: By default, the avatar is searched at the Libravatar service.
+Search at the Gravatar service can be forced by setting this configuration variable to `True`.

 Credits
 -------